MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab06_Virtual Visits.md

 -   Configure Microsoft Teams for virtual visits
 -   Schedule a virtual visit in the Patient Portal

-### Step 1: Configure Virtual Clinic Application
+## Exercise 1: Configure Virtual Clinic Application

 In this exercise, you will configure the Microsoft Cloud for Healthcare Virtual Clinic application.
 The Virtual Clinic application allows practitioners to use video conferencing in Microsoft Teams to provide high-quality, personalized, and affordable consultations for their patients.

-**Task 1: Create a new Practitioner Specialty for the Patient Portal**
+### Task 1: Create a new Practitioner Specialty for the Patient Portal

 In this task, we are going to create a new **Practitioner Specialty** for the Patient Portal.
 Practitioner Specialties are used to define the **reason** why a patient is booking the virtual appointment.
 They are defined as Codeable Concepts records, with the type of Practitioner Specialty.